MEET THE BAND

-He went on to become the front man and lead vocalist with the band Past Masters, and, after moving on from them, like the rest of the band, he is really looking forward to showcasing the talent within MUSIC MASTERS.
+Like the rest of the band, Jock is really looking forward to showcasing the talent within MUSIC MASTERS.

 Bass & Vocals

-Derek started playing at 11 years old in school bands such as Stevie and The Unknown, The Sherilees and Sunshine among others.
-He met Roy Ledger when they played together in Robert King Symbol, then went on to play bass with Sheffield legend Frank White.
-It was whilst with Frank that he became one of Dave Berry’s Cruisers and also had an
+Derek started playing at 11 years old in school bands such as Stevie and The Unknown, The Sherilees and Sunshine.
+Derek was also a member of the excellent Sheffield band Robert King's Symbol.
+He then went on to play bass with Sheffield guitar/vocal legend Frank White.
+It was whilst he was with Frank that he became one of Dave Berry’s Cruisers and also had an

 opportunity to play with Joe Cocker.

-This involved working on Bruce Welch’s Shadowmania event and it fulfilled a boyhood dream to play on stage with Warren’s dad Brian Bennett.
+This involved working on Bruce Welch’s "Shadowmania" event and it fulfilled a boyhood dream to play on stage with Warren’s dad and long time Shadow's drummer, Brian Bennett.
 Derek was

 Derek is really excited about the potential of the new band,

-given the pedigree of the musicians in the band, and expects great things to come from MUSIC MASTERS..
+given the pedigree of the musicians within the band, and expects great things to come from MUSIC MASTERS..